anirudh9280/EvoCharge/README_SHOHOM.md

-EDA with Great Expectations package
+EDA with Pandas

+- transformed to numerical values/encoded where applicable (not one hot)